 Any optical lens that is thicker in the middle than at the edges will make parallel light rays converge to a point, and is called converging lens.

-Focal length, f is the distance betwen the optical centre and the principal focus.
+Focal length, f is the distance between the optical centre and the focal point (or principal focus).

 Optical centre is the point midway between the lens’ surfaces on its principal axis.
 Rays passing through the optical centre are not deviated.